geomatics-io/ObjectListView/cs/trunk/docs/blog4.rst

 .. -*- coding: UTF-8 -*-

-:Subtitle: TreeListViews don't have to be a drag
+:Subtitle: Making TreeListViews into a drag

 .. _blog-rearrangingtreelistview: